-I 1 Psychology 8331 1 11-12 None The class explores the science of human behavior and thinking, recognizing the complexity of how God created the human mind and the differences that creates in each of us.
-Class time is occupied by discussion, lecture, films, guest speakers, and group presentations.
-Several quizzes and tests are given during the semester.
+Psychology 8331 1 11-12 None The class explores the science of human behavior and thinking, recognizing the complexity of how God created the human mind and the differences that creates in each of us.
+The course will examine major psychological approaches, the scientific method, biological psychology, classical and operant conditioning, theories of intelligence, and various mental disorders-all while applying critical thinking and ethical considerations.
 Sociology 8336 1 11-12 None Sociology is the scientific study of society and human behavior.
 This course introduces students to the structure and organization of contemporary society.
-Students gain understanding of the methods used by sociologists, and the data research approach for studying society.
-The course covers a variety of topics and contemporary issues such as socialization, culture, race, economics, religion, marriage, and family.
-Students learn to compliment anecdotal experiences with data driven facts about society, and to apply Christian ethics to the topics presented.
-United States Government 8401 1 12 None In this course, required by the state of Michigan and South Christian, the basic structure of the government and the operation of the political system are covered.
-Students are introduced to the real world of politics through a variety of projects, field trips, and speakers.
-Current news events are followed, and carefully related to the topics that we study.
-Throughout everything that we study and discuss, emphasis is given to the idea of what it means to be a Christian in society and what God's purpose for government is.
-United States History 8301 8302 2 11 None This is a survey course of the history of the United States from its indigenous and European background to the present time, with the primary point of emphasis on the twentieth century.
+Students gain understanding of the methods used by sociologists and the data research approach for studying society.
+The course covers a variety of topics and contemporary issues such as socialization, culture, race, economics, religion, marriage, education, and family.
+Students learn to compliment anecdotal experiences with data driven facts about society and to apply Christian ethics to the topics presented.
+United States Government 8401 1 12 None This required course covers the basic history and structure of the government and the operation of the political system.
+Students are introduced to the real world of government and politics through a variety of projects and examination of current events.
+Throughout everything that we study and discuss, emphasis is given to the idea of what it means to follow Jesus and how that transforming decision impacts our interactions with the government, the people who run it, and our neighbors.
+United States History 8301 8302 2 11 None This is a two-semester, required survey course of the history of the United States from its indigenous and European background to the present time, with the primary point of emphasis on the twentieth century.
 Special attention is placed on the growth and development of American social, political, geographic, and economic institutions.
 Through their efforts to analyze and create, students will discover recurring themes throughout American history.
 Students will be challenged to develop a Christian world view and apply it to their studies.
-Outside reading is required of all students.
-World History 8201 8202 2 10 None This is a survey course of the history of the world.
-Emphasis will be placed on the Renaissance to the present day, helping students better understand the present world with all its diversity of cultures.
+World History 8201 8202 2 10 None This is a two-semester, required survey course of the history of the world.
+Emphasis will be placed on modern history, helping students better understand the present world with its diversity of cultures.
 A variety of instructional methods will be used to help the students empathize with particular cultures and movements as well as prepare them for continuing pursuit of historical research.
 Special attention will be placed on developing and applying a Christian worldview.